Commonly Asked Questions

 I See You Are Booked Months In Advance, I Need Someone Right now

 In 2017, I have been booking up literally about 3 months in advance.
 I will give you some tips on finding one yourself (Of course, there are wonderful practitioners who may not meet all of this criteria.
 This is just a guide.)
 First, please insure they carry full Insurance.
 Second, inquire if they are Certified.
 The International Association of Equine Dentistry and the Equine Dental Providers of America both offer an extremely rigorous testing process.
 If you use a practitioner that is Certified through either Association, you can count on knowing the person providing care to your horse holds the knowledge and ability to perform appropriate care.
 Third, is the practitioner legal to practice in your state?
-Many states, including Virginia, require anyone providing dental care to an equine to be Licensed through the State.
+Many states, including Virginia, require anyone providing dental care to an equine to be Registered through the State.
 Please ensure anyone who provides care to your horse is following all state requirements.
 Fourth, ask about Continuing Education.
 As with anything medical, there are new techniques being taught, research being performed, and standards of care being improved.
 Equine Dentistry is no different.
 Anyone that is practicing equine dentistry should be participating in continuing education.
 Some states, such as Virginia, actually mandate the minimum number of hours each year that a practicing EqDT must earn in order to continue to be certified.
 Lastly, don't forget to ask for references.
 Please don't just allow a practitioner to give you names of other horse owners.
 Ask for Veterinarians that are confident in the work the practitioner is performing.
 If you follows these steps, you should be able to find someone that meets or exceeds industry standard.